Cu3PO42/gleaming-glacier/README.md

 * [khaneliman's dotfiles](https://github.com/khaneliman/dotfiles) from where I took some sketchybar configuration
 * [yuanw's nix-home](https://github.com/yuanw/nix-home) which is the origin of my icalBuddy derivation
 * [EphraimSiegfried's Calendar plugin for Sketchybar](https://github.com/FelixKratz/SketchyBar/discussions/12#discussioncomment-4730516)
+* [Prasanthrangan's Hyprdots](https://github.com/prasanthrangan/hyprdots/) which is the origin for many of my Hyprland-related configurations licensed under the trems of GPLv3

 Additionally, I learned a lot from these repositories, listed in no particular order: